 Turning off the power switch does not turn off power to the entire Clavister SG5500 Series appliance.
 Disconnect the system from its power source and from any telecommunications links, networks, or modems before performing any of the procedures described in this guide with the exception of hot-swapping.
 Failure to do this can result in personal injury or equipment damage.
 Some circuitry in the appliance will continue to operate even though the power switch is off.
 This guide is intended for qualified technical personnel with experience of installing and configuring network equipment.
 Read and adhere to all warnings, cautions, and notices in this guide and the documentation supplied with the chassis, power supply, and accessory modules.
-If the instructions for the chassis and power supply are inconsistent with these instructions, or the instructions for accessory modules, contact the supplier to find out how you can ensure that your system meets all safety and regulatory requirements.
+If the instructions for accessory modules, contact the supplier to find out how you can ensure that your system meets all safety and regulatory requirements.